Course Description And Directions

 ALEXANDER RIDGE TO LAMBS CANYON (MILE 39.49 to MILE 45.07)

-This section of the trail after the junction climbs through very heavy brush.
-Go over the top of the gentle ridge (Rogers Saddle, mile 42.36) and drop south to the other side eventually coming to the railroad bed (mile 42.74) where you turn right.
-Follow the railroad grade all the way down to the causeway crossing over the Parleys Creek stream.
-If you come to an oiled frontage road, turn back and look for the trail.
-The trail heads parallels west (and north of) the oiled frontage road, which is hidden by thick oak brush.
-The trail follows under some power lines for a while and cuts down abruptly crossing the small stream, and continues downstream on the northern side passing the Beaver Ponds.
-Look for the sudden left turn across the stream again and climb up the hill onto the dirt road and go southward to the Lambs Canyon Checkpoint (mile 45.07).
+After the junction, this section of the trail climbs through pine trees and brush.
+Go over the top of the gentle ridge (Rogers Saddle, mile 42.36) and drop south to the other side eventually coming to the railroad fill (mile 42.74) where you turn right.
+Follow the railroad grade all the way down to the causeway/fill crossing over the Parleys Creek stream.
+Bear to the right here.
+If you go straight ahead you will miss the junction and come to a paved frontage road.
+If so, turn back and look for the trail.
+The trail heads bears right, west, paralleling the paved frontage road, which is hidden by thick oak brush.
+The trail follows under some power lines for a while and cuts down abruptly crossing the small stream, and continues downstream.
+Look for the sudden left turn which crosses the stream again.
+Climb up the hill onto the dirt road and go eastward to the Lambs Canyon Checkpoint (mile 45.07).